rgordon95/erc20Test/README.md

 # basicExamples folder
-    contains a classic helloWorld solidity file in solidity 0.4.x and basic multiSig wallet in 0.5.x
+    contains a classic helloWorld solidity file in solidity 0.4.x and basic multiSig wallet in 0.5.x also contains an example of contract inheritence (similar to extending a class)

 # tokenTests folder
     contains examples / basic files for creating an ERC20 Token with explanations